RistBS/Awesome-RedTeam-Cheatsheet/README.md

 it is the first version of this repo, many things will be added later, so stay tuned ! :D

+**Information : some courses will be in French because I don't have time to translate everything but don't worry it will be translated in some time.**

 ## Red Team Bible

 **Exploit Development :**